Katie Price Looks Sensational In A Short Gray Garment While Rocking Long Curly Hair

 “You truly are gorgeous and definitely a yummy mummy!!” a fourth admirer commented.

 Price is no stranger to impressing her loyal social media audience.
 As previously reported by The Inquisitr, the former I’m a Celebrity…Get Me Out of Here! contestant wowed in a short-sleeved black crop top that displayed her toned stomach.
-Price paired the outfit with loose-fitted camo-print pants and green Nike lace-up sneakers that had their signature swoosh logo on the side.
-She styled her long, dark straight hair down and accessorized with sunglasses that she rested on the top of her head.
+Price paired the outfit with loose-fitted camo-print pants and green Nike lace-up sneakers that had their signature Swoosh logo on the side.
+She styled her long, dark straight hair down and accessorized with sunglasses that rested on the top of her head.